Strangford Apollo

-The Strangford Apollo is an Ancient Greek sculpture of a nude boy, with the arms and lower legs missing.
+The Strangford Apollo is an ancient Greek sculpture of a nude boy, with the arms and lower legs missing.
 It dates to around 490 BC, making it one of the latest examples of the kouros type of statue, and is made of Parian marble.
-The sculpture has been in British Museum's collection since 1864, when the museum acquired it from the collection of Percy Smythe, 8th Viscount Strangford.
+Its provenance is uncertain: it is generally believed to have been made on the island of Aegina and discovered on Anafi.
+It may originally have been a cult statue, or possibly a temple dedication.